DYNAMO-ELECTRIC MACHINE - April 23, 1888

 Previous Chapter --- Contents --- Next Chapter

-Note: This adaptation was used on Tesla's patented Dynamo Electric Machine - 359,748 while Tesla was still based in Rahway NJ.
+Note: This adaptation was used on Tesla's Dynamo Electric Machine - 359,748 while Tesla was still based in Rahway NJ.
 The machine was routinely connected in both 2-phase and 3-phase configurations, and up to 6-phases were experimented with.
-The alternating current was used to develop and test the motors shown in Figure 298 and Figure 299 in Tesla's World's Fair Exhibit.
-These "motors" were also applied as alternating current generators, and there were a variety of different armature designs prepared and tested with this equipment.
+The alternating current was used to develop and test the motors shown in Fig 298 and Fig 299 in Tesla's World's Fair Exhibit: these "motors" were also applied as alternating current generators, and there were a variety of different armature designs prepared and tested with this equipment.
+This same generator, 359,748, with the modifications shown in patent above, maintained the DC output from the commutator.
+The resulting machine is illustrated in the diagram shown in Fig 165 in the Martin Book.
+This machine was eventually equipped with synchronous circuit controllers and synchronous rotary spark gaps such as shown in US Patent 568,180.
+It was used to power synchronous oscillators with at least 3-phases.

 381968 - 381969 - 381970 - 382279 - 382280 - 382281 - 382282 - 390413 - 390414